Mathews Dinsdale is pleased to announce that Erich R. Schafer has joined the firm’s partnership. Erich works out of our Toronto office.

 Ontario Bar Association

 Erich is a Partner in our Toronto office.
-He provides representation to clients in a wide variety of industries in both the federal and provincial jurisdictions, although he has developed particular expertise with respect to the construction and healthcare industries.
-He has successfully represented employers in related employer / sale of business applications, wrongful dismissal lawsuits, human rights complaints, grievances, tax appeals, and certification applications.
+Erich provides representation to clients in a wide variety of industries in both the federal and provincial jurisdictions, although he has developed particular expertise with respect to the construction and healthcare industries.
+He has successfully represented employers in related employer / sale of business applications, wrongful dismissal lawsuits, unfair labour practices, human rights complaints, grievances, tax appeals, and certification applications.

 Erich regularly provides advice to employers on employment standards, human rights, and labour relations legislation, as well as collective agreements and employment contracts.
-He has negotiated and drafted numerous collective agreements applicable to major infrastructure construction projects in Ontario.
+He has negotiated and drafted numerous collective agreements applicable to major infrastructure construction projects in Ontario and has extensive experience representing employers in interest arbitration proceedings.

 October 2019Following merger of two construction companies, Labour Board dismisses application seeking to extend union’s bargaining rights from one of the predecessor businesses to the newly-created company.
 In written decision, Labour Board praises counsel’s “detailed and sophisticated submissions”.

-September 2019Ontario Labour Relations Board upholds dismissal of construction employee for several acts of insubordination and dishonesty that took place on single day
+September 2018Ontario Labour Relations Board upholds dismissal of construction employee for several acts of insubordination and dishonesty that took place on single day

 February 2018Ontario Court of Appeal dismisses appeal of wrongful dismissal decision after counsel successfully brings motion for security of costs